 Unlike lots of stews, this potato and kale dish is table-ready in less than 30 minutes – no all day simmering required.
 The flavors do intensify though, as does the color thanks to the turmeric if you save the left overs for lunch the next day.
 When we make this again I’ll be sure to have some toasted walnuts on hand – they would be amazing in this sweet and savory stew – you could also serve it over rice or quinoa.
 I threw flax seeds in mine because I am a secret hippy.

-Kale and Potato Stew
+Tony’s Snow Day Kale & Potato Stew Recipe

 By February 27, 2013Published: